 When lloydandfloyd reaches 200 Chic Points, she will be in the Style Council!

-Give them to Goodwill, or if you’re good at DIY, you can make some of the nice ones into something newposted over 2 years ago
+Give them to Goodwill, or if you’re good at DIY, you can make some of the nice ones into something newposted about 5 years ago

-what I like to do is reconstruct the things I’m bored with like cutting it up adding spikes or studs stuff like that donate the things I know I will never wear again and if something is damaged beyond repair toss itposted over 2 years ago
+what I like to do is reconstruct the things I’m bored with like cutting it up adding spikes or studs stuff like that donate the things I know I will never wear again and if something is damaged beyond repair toss itposted about 5 years ago

 I always try not to buy more than I need.
 I also only buy clothing that I know I will love and will be able to work into multiple outfits.
 If I want to get rid of some items, I try to sell them to the resale shops in my town first.
 Whatever isn’t accepted by them gets donated to charities.
-Clothing swaps with friends are a super fun way of getting rid of old clothes, but then you end up with different items and it doesn’t really clear up space :)posted over 1 year ago
+Clothing swaps with friends are a super fun way of getting rid of old clothes, but then you end up with different items and it doesn’t really clear up space :)posted almost 4 years ago

 I sell them.
 Usually to Plato’s Closet, because they tend to pay a bit more here than other stores.